ujjwalgodara9/Whatapp-PA/docs/GETTING_STARTED.md

 WHATSAPP_VERIFY_TOKEN = ""
 ```

 In this doc, we will show you how to get the values for all of these variables, except for the WhatsApp ones.
-That's something we will cover in a dedicated lesson.
-Let's begin.
+That's something we will cover in a dedicated lesson, so don't worry about it for now, **you can leave the WhatsApp variables empty**.

 ### Groq